chauff/cse1500-web-transcripts/Assignment-2.md

 Before you start coding, you need to have a *plan* of what needs to be done.
 Here, focus on your `game.html` page (we deal with `splash.html` in the next assignment).
 Make a list of *all* responsive UI elements and their functionality.
 Here are example items for the demo code introduced in the lecture to help you get started:

-- mouse click on a letter in the `div` element with `id=alphabet`: first, check whether the letter is still available (enabled); if so, check whether the letter occurs in the target string (the hidden word); if yes, reveal the letter, if not, remove a balloon; disable the letter
+- mouse click on a letter in the `div` element with `id=alphabet`: first, check whether the letter is still available (enabled); if so, check whether the letter occurs in the target string (the hidden word); if yes, reveal the letter, if not, remove a balloon; disable the letter; if the guessed letter was wrong, check wether the game is lost.

 The plan should include all actions possible in the game interface.